San Mateo County, California Property Taxes

 Property taxes in San Mateo County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Redwood City or another part of San Mateo County, knowing local tax details benefits homeowners and investors.
+Whether you live in San Mateo County or another part of San Mateo County, knowing local tax details benefits homeowners and investors.

 San Mateo County, California Property Tax Bill Calculator